 My childhood is full of happy memories.
 Like the many generations of children that came before me, I enjoyed the change of seasons, especially the transition from summer into fall.

 As a youngster growing up in the back country of northwestern Connecticut, fall was the most beautiful time of the year.
-The crisp morning air, the color of the leaves in the trees, the crunchy IMG_2778sound they made under your foot and the swooshing noise they made as you walked through endless piles of them along the route to school.
+The crisp morning air, the color of the leaves in the trees, the crunchy sound they made under your foot and the swooshing noise they made as you walked through endless piles of them along the route to school.

 But the best part of fall was the smells.
 Leaves that have fallen gracefully from the trees gently float down and land all around the grass and the sidewalks below the tree, and eventually the hundreds and thousands of them start to breakdown.
 The smell of old leaves is heavenly, but now mix that smell in with the aroma of the smoke coming from the neighbors wood stove and throw in all the old apples on the ground from Mrs. Higgins's crab apple tree that I passed on the way to school.